 Refer to “Expected Family Contribution.”

 Established by the financial aid office to reflect the expected fixed and variable expenses as well as the direct and indirect costs associated with a student’s period of enrollment.
-Typically the cost of attendance includes tuition, mandatory fees, as well as allowances for room, meals, books/supplies, transportation, and miscellaneous incidental expenses.
+Typically, the cost of attendance includes tuition, mandatory fees, as well as allowances for housing, food, books/supplies, transportation, federal student loan fees, and miscellaneous incidental expenses.
 Generally, a student’s total amount of financial aid and resources cannot exceed the total cost of attendance.

 Also known as a financial aid counselor is a fully trained professional who is available to counsel students and families on the financial aid process.
 Generally, a counselor is assigned a workload based on a student’s last name, in an effort to hopefully provide a student with a consistent contact during their Tulane career who understands the student’s unique financial situation.
 Counselors process all aid on behalf of their students and are available to meet for discussing any financial aid issue.